Guardians vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco has recorded a base hit in six games in a row.
-During his last 10 games he is batting .425 with a triple, five home runs, four walks and 10 RBI.
+- Franco has recorded at least one hit in seven straight games.
+During his last 10 games he is hitting .415 with a triple, four home runs, four walks and nine RBI.

 Franco Recent Games